Undergraduate policies

 Co-enrolled continuing probation program

 Select disqualified students may participate in the co-enrolled continuing probation program at the discretion of their college or school.
 This program allows the student the opportunity to attend ASU during the fall or spring semester part time to take UNI 220 plus one ASU course co-enrolled with at least eight credit hours at a Maricopa County Community College.
 The student selects these courses in consultation with their ASU academic advisor.
-Upon completion of the term, if the student achieves a combined semester cumulative GPA of 2.50, they may continue regular enrollment at ASU for the upcoming semester.
+If the student achieves a combined semester cumulative GPA of 2.50 upon completion of the term, they may continue regular enrollment at ASU for the upcoming semester.

 If the student is receiving financial aid, they need to check with the financial aid office to see how participation in this program will affect their eligibility for financial aid.